4paradigm/OpenMLDBSQLEmulator/README.md

 !run-script filename reads and executes commands from given file.
 ```

-You can run simulator script by `!run-script filename`, and the script file is just a text file with commands in it.
+You can run emulator script by `!run-script filename`, and the script file is just a text file with commands in it.
 e.g.
 ```
-!run-script src/test/resources/simple.sim
+!run-script src/test/resources/simple.emu
 ```

 Extra: